Our Services

 Helpful Resources

-Few bacteria in a urine test often reflects contamination from collection rather than a true infection, and interpretation depends on symptoms, how the sample was collected, the presence of white blood cells or nitrites, and sometimes a urine culture.
+A small amount of bacteria in a urine test usually indicates contamination during sample collection rather than a true urinary tract infection (UTI).
+Accurate interpretation depends on your symptoms, collection method, presence of white blood cells or nitrites, and sometimes a urine culture.

 Seeing "bacteria in urine: few" on your lab report can be confusing.
 Does it mean you have a urinary tract infection (UTI)?
 Or could it just be contamination from the sample collection process?